core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * maintaining request-response bindings in absence of request source authentication, and

-* building and processing of deterministic requests (which have no source authentication, and thus require the former).
+* building and processing of Deterministic Requests (which have no source authentication, and thus require the former).

 ## Use cases

 When firmware updates are delivered using CoAP, many similar devices fetch the same large data at the same time.
 Collecting such large data at a proxy from its cache not only keeps the traffic low, but also lets the clients ride single file to hide their numbers {{SW-EPIV}} and identities.
-By using protected deterministic requests as defined in this document, it is possible to efficiently perform data collection at a proxy also when the firmware updates are protected end-to-end.
+By using protected Deterministic Requests as defined in this document, it is possible to efficiently perform data collection at a proxy also when the firmware updates are protected end-to-end.

-When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, the use of protected deterministic requests as defined in this document allows for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).
+When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, the use of protected Deterministic Requests as defined in this document allows for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).

 When relying on Information-Centric Networking (ICN) for multiparty dissemination of cacheable content, CoAP and CoAP proxies can be used to enable asynchronous group communication.
 This leverages CoAP proxies performing request aggregation, as well as response replication and cacheability {{ICN-paper}}.
-By restoring cacheability of OSCORE-protected responses, the deterministic requests defined in this document make it possible to attain dissemination of cacheable content in ICN-based deployments, also when the content is protected end-to-end.
+By restoring cacheability of OSCORE-protected responses, the Deterministic Requests defined in this document make it possible to attain dissemination of cacheable content in ICN-based deployments, also when the content is protected end-to-end.

 ## Terminology ## {#terminology}